 Possible Trinity Interventions Possible Home Interventions Possible Self Help Options HOY/DHOY Contact home to inform of escalation to stage 4 and use appropriate intervention below Refer to TC (Contract & Restorative questions (PFA)) Restorative Justice Meeting Refer to MASH for Early Help Referral to PC Connor Lockett Referral to Therapeutic Intervention Consider reduced timetable SLT Can Place on Stage 4 Report (PSP)-12-week.
-Issue suspension (FTE) followed by re- integration meeting, signed contract and 2 Week report to YPL Refer to Lewisham Behavioural Correction Intervention (Limited spaces) Off-site time specific placement at alternative provision/school (AMC or a school) Parents can use support options from Stages 1, 2 and 3 above.
+Parents can use support options from Stages 1, 2 and 3 above.
 They can also do the following: Monitor Stage 4 report daily, discuss what went well and what needs to be improved.
 Seek advice from Compass for Drug/Alcohol/Sexual Health concerns Make a referral for Mental Health support to CAHMs Engage with Early Help Explore alternatives.
 Consider if an alternative school may best meet the needs of your child.
-Pupils can use the Self-Help options from Stages 1, 2 or 3 above.
+Pupils can use the Self-Help options from Stages 1 , 2 or 3 above.